 The phone records.

-4 days after disappearing, on April 5th, Froon’s phone battery died and the phone was not used again after 5:00.
-Kremers’s iPhone had no records of additional calls after the same time period, but the phone records show that her phone was intermittently turned on, likely to search for reception.
+Four days after disappearing, on April 5th, Froon’s phone battery died and the phone was not used again after 5:00.
+Kremers’s iPhone had no records of additional calls after the same time period, but the phone records show that her phone was intermittently turned on, likely to search for cellular reception.

 Something interesting found in Kremers iPhone

 After April 6, there were multiple failed attempts to login to Kremers’s iPhone.
 Someone, possibly Lisanne, used a false PIN code to try to gain access to the iPhone.
 After that day, April 6th, the phone never received the correct code again.
 This tells me that Kris Kremers probably died first, because Kris wouldn’t have used the incorrect code.
+However, an unknown third-person could have been trying to get into the phone too.

 Between April 7th and April 10th, even though the person couldn’t login to the phone, there were 77 emergency call attempts with the iPhone.
 However, the phone had no signal and calls would not go through.
 On April 11, the phone was turned off permanently.